 3. Service Excellence

 In this type of company culture, the customer is always right.
-Of course, excellence of service has to be limited to reasonable requests, but in these companies, every employee is dedicated to making customers happy – even those who don’t interact with them directly.
+Of course, excellence of service has to be limited to reasonable requests, but in these companies, every employee is dedicated to making customers happy—even those who don’t interact with them directly.
 Success to employees in a service excellence culture means glowing reviews and referrals, with revenue following naturally.
-Many organizations have at least some elements of a service excellence culture, but it’s the companies whose guiding philosophy is customer happiness who really get buyers talking.
+Many organizations have at least some elements of a service excellence culture, but it’s the companies whose guiding philosophy is customer happiness that really get buyers talking.

 Highly competitive cultures reward productivity and good performance.
-Common examples of this culture are sales environments like car dealerships and pure-commission positions, and while some people may dislike highly competitive environments, others thrive.
+Common examples of these cultures are sales environments like car dealerships and pure-commission positions, and while some people may dislike highly competitive environments, others thrive.
 The key for companies with a successful competitive culture is avoiding the tendency to motivate employees with fear.
-Instead of punishing poor results (though this may be necessary on occasion), employees are empowered to rise to the top, then are rewarded for their performance.
+Instead of punishing poor results (though this may be necessary on occasion), and then are empowered to rise to the top, then are rewarded for their performance.

 For some companies, employees rally around high-risk, high-reward situations.
 Unlike competitive cultures, however, they’re not necessarily taking risks within their own positions, but rather with the company as a whole.
 Risk-taking companies always strive to be on the cutting edge, or in new territory, succeeding by blazing new trails instead of working their way up through an established market.
 Technology companies and startups often begin with a risk-taking culture, where excitement about the possibilities drives employees to give their best work.